koodaamo/httpreverse/README.rst

 the template to use, and any template overrides specific to the particular API; such as a API-specific request parameter (room size).

+Why not just use Swagger or some other such tool?
+They are really meant for creating new APIs from scratch and as such cater to a bit different use case.
+For example they tend to be geared toward the verbose.
+When reverse-engineering and documenting existing APIs, all the details are not that important.
+We just need to make it easy to use the APIs and be able to add an explanation of what they do, rather than documenting everything.

 * Free software: GNU General Public License v3
 * Documentation: https://httpreverse.readthedocs.io.